thesquaredev/website-staging/src/pages/solutions/open-banking-api/1-hero.md

 ##
 template: default
 component: hero
-heading: Know Your Customer (KYC) and Anti-Money Laundering (AML)
+heading: Transform your lending and scoring with Open Banking
-description: Enrich identity information with with a source of income analysis
+description:  Discover new opportunities for your lending business and see how Open Banking can transform your current processes.
-image: woman-reads-through-meeting-info.jpg
+image: products-are-paid.jpg
 btnTxt: ''
 btnUrl: ''
 ---